DS3 Price Trends

 The weak economy and crash of the stock market has also played a part in the fall in DS3 prices.
 Since the peak of the market in 1999 many companies have gone bankrupt and no longer require service.
 This means there's a smaller pie available and there are plenty of telecom providers trying to get their share.
 Once again, the buyer is in control and can shop until he or she gets the price that is right for them.

 A final reason for the decline in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have declined.
 This means that companies can supply the bandwidth at a lower cost.
 As bandwidth usage continue to go up as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to drop.
 The only thing that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this issue for another article.
 Until then, enjoy those affordable DS3 lines and good luck searching for a price that's right for you!

-We are specialists in Alabama T1 line.
-This page is a quick summary of the products specifically offered by T1Market in Shorter.
+We specialize in Alabama T1 Internet Lines.
+This page is a short list of the services specifically offered by T1Market in Shorter.

-Going forward, our goal is to constantly improve our product offerings.
-We now supply business items typically used by larger corporations, namely: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers also offer free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to develop a bond with you - our customer - that will definitely last for years to come.
-Acquiring your trust is what we do all the time.
-Saving you cash on economical broadband services is how we keep it.
+Going forward, our wish is to regularly improve our product offerings.
+We now provide enterprise items typically used by larger companies, specifically: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also supply cost-free managed Cisco routers for multi-year agreements.
+Primarily, our goal is to build a bond with you - our client - that will definitely last for years to come.
+Earning your trust is just what we do all the time.
+Saving you cash on economical bandwidth services is exactly how we keep it.